anandtailwinds/majordomo-ai-docs/python-api/IngestApi.md

 # **delete_vector_store_files**
 > DeleteResponse delete_vector_store_files(workspace, data_store, files)

+Delete vector stores information.

-Delete a set of files from the vector datastore.
+Delete a set of files from the vector database present in the vector database provider.
 The entire vector store cannot be deleted as it will be done when the corresponding data store is also deleted.

 ### Example